bhaskarmurthy/bhaskarmurthy/README.md

 # What's my goal?

+**Work on hard problems, with smart people.**
-**Build, and grow a highly effective<sup>1</sup> and impactful<sup>2</sup> product engineering organisation.**
+**Build, and grow a highly effective<sup>2</sup> and impactful<sup>3</sup> product engineering organisation.**

+- <sup>1</sup> Hard problems - Technically challenging problems that require novel/creative solutions
-- <sup>1</sup> Effective - shipping product predictably and reliably
+- <sup>2</sup> Effective - shipping product predictably and reliably
-- <sup>2</sup> Impactful - adds business or customer value, or solves meaningful problems
+- <sup>3</sup> Impactful - adds business or customer value, or solves meaningful problems

 # What gets me excited?

+- Identifying points of leverage that lead to outsized wins
+- Diving deep on hard things
-- Connecting with customers, and learning how we can build better product together.
+- Connecting with customers (internal and external), and learning how we can build better product together.
 - Building delightful, engaging products that our customers love.
 - Working with energy multipliers.
 - Developer experience that's deeply integrated and and intuitive.